-Pyaz Wali Bhindi/Bhindi Do Pyaza Recipe - Okra Onion Stir Fry
+Pyaz Wali Bhindi Recipe | Bhindi Do Pyaza - Okra Onion Stir Fry

-A delicious preparation of okra, also known as Pyaz Wali bhindi is a popular dry vegetable in Punjabi Cuisine usually served with Kadhi Pakora along with Parathas for the lunch menu.
+Give this delicious preparation of Bhindi Do Pyaza, also known as Pyaz Wali bhindi which is a popular vegetable in Punjabi Cuisine which you can serve along with Kadhi Pakora and Tawa Parathas for lunch or dinner

 Pyaz Wali Bhindi is a popular dry vegetable in Punjabi Cuisine usually served with Kadhi Pakora along with Parathas for the lunch menu.
 This dish could be served with Roti as well for simple weeknight dinner.
 You can also pack this in your Lunch Box with Tawa Parathas.